 Creating Custom Puzzles

 If you're a bit more ambitious, you can create your own Foldit puzzles on your own topics for your class.
-See this link this link for details.
+See this link for details.
 Currently, you'll need your account given access to create Custom Contests; please contact the Foldit team if you are interested.